foundation/foundation-sites/.github/ISSUE_TEMPLATE.md

 <!--- If you're unsure about any of these, don't hesitate to ask.           -->
 - [ ] I have read and follow the [CONTRIBUTING](CONTRIBUTING.md) document.
 - [ ] This is a bug report or a feature request.
-- [ ] There is no other issues similar to this one.
+- [ ] There are no other issues similar to this one.
 - [ ] The issue title is descriptive.
 - [ ] The template is fully and correctly filled.